tamassaro/tamassaro.github.io/index.md

-## Welcome to GitHub Pages
+### Welcome to the GitHub Pages Site of Anthony Massaro.

-You can use the [editor on GitHub](https://github.com/tamassaro/tamassaro.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+Here you should find all portfolio projects I've pushed to my github.io page.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.